chef-boneyard/chef-web-docs-2016/includes_ctl_chef_sync/includes_ctl_chef_sync_status.rst

 ..
 This file describes a command or a sub-command for chef-sync-ctl.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 Use to show the current status of all organizations that are synchronizing.
+This subcommand should only be run for target organizations.

 This option has the following syntax: